giantswarm/docs/sources/reference/companies.md

 ## Your default company

 As a Giant Swarm user you automatically have a _default company_ assigned to you.
-This is named after your user name.
-So if your user name is `yourname`, your default company name is `yourname`, too.
+This is named after your username.
+So if your username is `yourname`, your default company name is `yourname`, too.

 This is especially relevant for two reasons:

 * All your applications on Giant Swarm are associated with a distinct [environment](../env/).
 When you first login with the `swarm` CLI as user `yourname`, an environment is automatically created and selected.
 This default environment is called `yourname/dev` and belongs to your default company.

 * When using our [private registry](../registry/) for your Docker images, company names are used as namespace identifiers.
-When starting with Giant Swarm, simply use your default company name (your user name) as image namespace.
+When starting with Giant Swarm, simply use your default company name (your username) as image namespace.

 ## Creating a company